Spider-Man: Across the Spider-Verse: Plot

 Miles, Gwen, and Hobie are taken to Nueva York in Earth-928, where a multiversal society of Spider-People, known as the Spider-Society, work together to combat multiversal threats.
-Miles meets Miguel, the leader of the Society, and reunites with Peter B. Parker, who introduces him to his infant daughter: Mayday Parker.
+Miles meets Miguel, the leader of the Society, and reunites with Peter B. Parker, who introduces him to his infant daughter, Mayday.
 Miguel explains to Miles that each Spider-Person's story contains "canon events", such as the death of a police captain close to Spider-Man, which cannot be disrupted; otherwise, that universe may collapse, which in turn could collapse the entire multiverse as a consequence.
-Miles realizes that the Spot killing Jeff is a canon event and is imprisoned by Miguel to prevent him from saving Jeff.
-Miles frees himself with help from Hobie, and flees with the Society in pursuit.
-Miguel corners Miles and tells him that he was never supposed to become Spider-Man, blames him for the Spot's creation, and that Earth-42 has no Spider-Man because of him.
-Miles overpowers Miguel and, with help from Margo Kess, flees back to his own universe.
-Gwen stands up for Miles, and is angrily ejected to her own universe by Miguel.
+Miles realizes that the Spot killing Jeff is a canon event.

+Miles is imprisoned by Miguel after refusing to abandon Jeff.
+Miles frees himself with help from Hobie and flees with the Society in pursuit.
+Miguel corners Miles and reveals that he was never supposed to be Spider-Man; the spider from Earth-42 was not supposed to bite him, resulting in Earth-42 lacking a Spider-Man, the Spot's creation, and the death of Earth-1610's Peter Parker.
+Miles overpowers Miguel and, with help from Margo Kess, escapes Miguel's universe.
+Gwen defends Miles and is exiled to her own universe by Miguel.

-At home, Gwen reunites with George and they reconcile when he reveals he has decided to resign from the force instead of arresting her.
+At home, Gwen and George reconcile when he reveals he has resigned from the force instead of arresting her, preventing his canon event.
 George gives Gwen a makeshift portal device left for her by Hobie.
-Gwen uses it to travel to Earth-1610 and begins searching for Miles, as do other members of the Society.
+Gwen travels back to Earth-1610 and searches for Miles, as do members of the Society.
 Miles tries to reveal his secret identity to his mother Rio, much to her confusion.
-Miles and Gwen realize that he is in Earth-42 and not his own earth.
-In Earth-42, Miles' late uncle Aaron Davis is alive while Jeff is dead, and New York is crime-ridden due to the lack of a Spider-Man.
-Aaron restrains Miles, and is joined by Miles' Earth-42 counterpart, the Prowler.
-Miles prepares to escape his restraints as the Spot begins his attack on Earth-1610's New York.
-Gwen, after promising to Rio and Jeff that she will find Miles, teams up with Peter B., Mayday, Pavitr, Hobie, Margo, Spider-Man Noir, Peni Parker, and Spider-Ham.
+Miles and Gwen realize that he is on Earth-42, where Miles' late uncle Aaron Davis is alive while Jeff is dead, and New York is crime-ridden due to the lack of a Spider-Man.

+Aaron restrains Miles and is joined by Earth-42's counterpart of Miles, the Prowler.
+As the Spot prepares his attack on Earth-1610's New York, Gwen promises Rio and Jeff of that universe to bring back Miles, and teams up with Peter B., Mayday, Pavitr, Hobie, Margo, Spider-Man Noir, Peni Parker, and Spider-Ham, while Miles prepares to escape.